Estimate how much a Lively HSA could save you on taxes and premiums.

 Everyone’s retirement age is different.
 This age could be the year you start receiving Medicare benefits.
 For HSA specifics, this could be the year you begin withdrawing funds from your HSA after you turn 65.

-The amount of income you earn the year you open your HSA.
-We use this to estimate your average tax rate and project the tax savings from your HSA contributions.
+The amount of income you earn the year you open your FSA.
+We use this to estimate your average tax rate and project the tax savings from your FSA contributions.

 The amount you already have in your health savings account the first month after you open it.